Strictly star receives first perfect score of 2023 series as Craig finally scores 10

 “I’m not sad about that – I want to rise to the challenge,” Williams said.

-Elsewhere in the latest episode of Strictly, Nigel Harman explained why he quit the show hours before the latest episode was due to be broadcast.
+Elsewhere in the latest episode of Strictly, Nigel Harman explained why he had to quit the show hours before it was due to be broadcast.

 It was announced by the BBC that the Casualty actor, 50, had been forced to withdraw from the dancing competition due to an injury sustained in rehearsals.